mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 - All the expensive allocation, garbage collection, and indirection is no longer required
 - The compiler can do huge optimizations when it knows what the numeric type is
 - The value can be passed straight into registers for mathematical operations
+- There is no overhead associated with compiling to bytecode and running through an interpreter
 - The data can now be packed into a vector for huge performance gains

 That last one is very important in today's world, let's see how Mojo gives us the power to take advantage of modern hardware.